flooijdt/flooijdt/README.md

-I am a Linux user, having used the system as my daily driver for both personal and work- related issues since 2005.
+I am Camilo, a Linux user, having used the system as my daily driver for both personal and work- related issues since 2005.
 Thru Linux, I ended up meeting, and later falling in love with, the Software Development area.
 I program in Python but have no particular love for the language since what attracts me to this